 A Rotary Club of

-FORaMEAL, a project of the Rotary Club of Canterbury, started 5 years ago as an initiative to help provide emergency relief meals for those impacted by natural disasters.
+FORaMEAL, a project of the Rotary Club of Canterbury and M.A.T.E.S. for Change, is an initiative to help provide emergency relief meals for those impacted by natural disasters.
 Each year over 150,000 meals are provided free of charge to vulnerable individuals and families across the Asia Pacific region in times of disaster.

 — We focus on nutrition